Glory-creat/Flutter/README.md

 Today, I continued my journey of learning Dart, and I focused on learning decision-making in Dart.
 Here are some of the areas I covered:
 1. Today, I learned about the 'if' statement. <Days/Day 16.dart>

+# Day 17 (if, if else statement 3/3)
+Today, I continued my journey of learning Dart, and I focused on learning decision-making(if, if else statement in dart) in Dart.
+Here are some of the areas I covered:
+1. Today, I learned more about the 'if' statement and the 'if else' statement.

+2. Code practice <Days/Day 17.dart>